nslackfanshawe/conflict-example-f23/README.md

 Exampling it, and by it, I mean my example

+RANDOM CONFLICT, CREATE THE CONFLICT, CONFLICT, CREATE THE CONFLICT, CONFLICITNG REPORTS OF CONFLICTING REPORTS OF CONFLICTING REPORTS

 This is a repo that is used, in class, to demonstrate how to solve a merge conflict when it occurs with your teammates.
 Sometimes Github will automatically solve the issue, other times it cannot and requires human intervention.